-People tend to change-

 ”Huh?”
 Dima looked up, still lost with his thoughts, “oh, yes, we’re okay….”

 ”Something else that bothers you then?”
-He tilted his head; Dima bit his lip and glanced at his older brother, knowing that Joni wouldn’t be his favourite subject, but… “It’s about Joni actually… I just saw him and…”
+He tilted his head; Dima bit his lip and glanced at his older brother, knowing that Joni wouldn’t be his favorite subject, but… “It’s about Joni actually… I just saw him and…”

-Dima now had Misha’s full attention, it was a slightly troublesome feeling, the curiosity; he hadn’t seen the brat in over two years, not in person, only in some adds a while back.
+Dima now had Misha’s full attention, it was a slightly troublesome feeling, the curiosity; he hadn’t seen the brat in over two years, not in person, only in some ads a while back.
 He tried to remain calm and collected.

 “Joni?
 Got himself in trouble again, it wouldn’t be the first time you know…Trouble in paradise, perhaps?”
 Okay, so perhaps he wasn’t so calm, let alone collected… Okay, okay, just resume the casual look and Dima wouldn’t suspect a thing, he almost nodded to himself, getting a weird look from his younger brother but pretended clueless to it.

-“Joni might kill me for telling you but… someone had beaten him…” Dima started quietly, his fingers playing on the beer can’s cool surface. “…I didn’t call first, that I would come and visit… I was supposed to see him on Sunday, but Joni cancelled and… I just had this feeling… that I should go there… and… now I’m… I’m not sure what to think, but I’m worried…”
+“Joni might kill me for telling you but… someone had beaten him…” Dima started quietly, his fingers playing on the beer can’s cool surface. “…I didn’t call first, that I would come and visit… I was supposed to see him on Sunday, but Joni canceled and… I just had this feeling… that I should go there… and… now I’m… I’m not sure what to think, but I’m worried…”